caltechlibrary/cait/NOTES.md

 + [ashtin](https://www.npmjs.com/package/ashtin) a NPM module for working with Solr
     + [Project at Github](https://github.com/quoideneuf/ashtin)
-    + Might be interesting to fold some of this into gospace
+    + Might be interesting to fold some of this into aspace

 Install ashtin